danielheth/validate-licenses/README.md

 #### out
 Type: `String`
 Default value: `[]`
+Required: true

 A string containing the path of where we will output the json results file.
-If not specified, then no report is saved.

 ```js
 out: 'path/to/save/output.json'